Nick’s Authentic Italian Spaghetti recipe comes straight from Italy. Tomatoes, basil, onions, and carrots flavor the meat to make the perfect sauce!

 What To Serve With Spaghetti

-When we were growing up, out mom would almost always serve spaghetti with peas.
-Though that probably isn’t the most authentic side dish for spaghetti, we always loved it!
-Here are some more tasty side dish ideas:
+When we were growing up, our mom would almost always serve spaghetti with peas.
+You can also serve your spaghetti with a side salad, or one of these tasty side dish ideas:

 How To Make Authentic Italian Spaghetti